Welcome to Yeadon Sailing Club

 - Capable sailors only and there must be at least two boats sailing, operating as ‘Buddy Sailors’, due to no Safety boat.

-- While you will need to arrive ready to sail and leave without changing a single toilet will be available with one person in the club building at once.
+- While you will need to arrive ready to sail and leave without changing, a single toilet will be available with one person in the club building at once.
 Hands will need to be washed/sanitised both before and after entry to the building.
 Note that changing rooms are not to be used including for storing kit while sailing.

 - Access will be made available to the containers under guidance of the session supervisor – Only one person should unlock and the same person should also lock the containers.